NgoQuangPhuc273/OSCAR-Prediction-Data-Project/README.md

 The "first_movie_dataset" is the first dataset that we collected before adding new metrics.
 It contains almost all data that we think is neccessary for prediction.
 Thus, we can still run implement_random_forest.py and calculating_algo_accuracy.py to see the needed attributes and there importance ranking (or weight).

-## The correct way to run the program is:
+### Therefore, the correct way to run the program for now is:

 1. Run extract_main.py to extract data.